LLMs as Repositories of Factual Knowledge: Limitations and Solutions: Enhancing LLMs' Reliability (RQ2)

-\textbf{Methods} Regarding knowledge editing methods, we focus on two categories: approaches that modify the internal parameters of the model and those that preserve the original parameters by storing edits externally.
+\textbf{Methods.} Regarding knowledge editing methods, we focus on two categories: approaches that modify the internal parameters of the model and those that preserve the original parameters by storing edits externally.
 Regarding parameter-based methods, \textbf{ROME} \cite{meng2022locating} identifies the specific parameters in the feed-forward layers responsible for a given fact.
 It then inserts a new key-value pair by formulating the update as a least-squares optimization problem. \textbf{MEMIT} \cite{meng2022mass} extends ROME by enabling multiple simultaneous edits across different layers in one operation, enhancing scalability for larger batches of edits.
 For methods that preserve the model's internal parameters, \textbf{SERAC} \cite{pmlr-v162-mitchell22a} stores new facts in an external memory.
 A classifier determines whether the question prompt matches the stored facts; if so, the model generates a response based on the stored facts, otherwise, the original LLM is used. \textbf{IKE} \cite{Zheng2023CanWE}, another parameter-preserving method, uses in-context learning by constructing prompts that include the question, the new fact, and a set of related examples.
 However, this technique may be less viable in dynamic real-world scenarios where new facts are not readily accessible.
 Finally, we compare these knowledge editing methods with RAG, which conditions the models' generation on relevant documents retrieved from external sources like Wikipedia.
 Although RAG has the potential of using up-to-date non-parametric knowledge, its success depends heavily on the quality and relevance of the retrieved documents.
 We also investigate noisy RAG, following previous studies \cite{cuconasu2024power} which suggest that introducing noise in a controlled manner can sometimes improve the retrieval process.
 Throughout our evaluations, ROME applies edits sequentially, MEMIT performs batch edits, and SERAC utilizes an external memory for each model consisting of corresponding new facts.
 For RAG, Wikipedia passages containing answers to outdated questions are compiled into a single file.
-We then use the LangChain framework\footnote{https://www.langchain.com/} to split, encode, store, and retrieve the relevant passages within the RAG architecture.
+We then use the LangChain framework\footnote{The LangChain framework is accessible \href{https://www.langchain.com/}{here}.} to split, encode, store, and retrieve the relevant passages within the RAG architecture.
 Regarding noisy RAG, for each question (e.g., an athlete’s team), we randomly sample a document from an irrelevant domain (e.g., countries’ politicians) and present it alongside the gold document to the model.
+As an additional baseline, we include a LoRA-based finetuning approach, in which only the low-rank adaptation parameters are updated on the next-token prediction objective.
+This baseline differs fundamentally from both editing and retrieval as it adapts the model to the updated factual text by continuing pretraining on the same set of documents used in the RAG setting, without modifying the full set of pretrained weights or relying on external retrieval.
+We use a LoRA rank of 32 and scaling factor $\alpha$ of 64.
+Training is performed with the AdamW optimizer, using a learning rate 1e-4 and batch size 1.
+To control the degree of adaptation, we train for one, two, and three epochs (columns “One/Two/Three Epoch” in Table~\ref{table:edits_final}).